Receive the latest Rome news, travel tips, insights and more + a free Rome eBook - Subscribe Today!

 He was not sure people would know he did it, so he snuck in late one night and carved his name (Michelangelo Buonarroti) on Mary’s sash.

-The Pietà is the only sculpture Michelangelo ever signed.
+The Pietà is the only sculpture Michelangelo ever signed (or needed to sign.)

 Inside Saint Peter's Basilica, you can go down one level and see the area where some of the popes are buried.